mileni67/tasks/README.md

 ![ToDoList](https://github.com/mileni67/tasks/blob/main/images/todo.PNG?raw=true)

-##This my Demo
+## This my Demo
 [To do list](mileni67.github.io/tasks/)

-##Description
+## Description
-My app helps you remember the most important things to do during the day.
+This app will help you remember the most important things to do.

-##Used Technologies
+## Used Technologies
--HTML
+- HTML
--CSS
+- CSS
--JavaSctipt
+- JavaSctipt
--Git
+- Git